-Proteins are the workhorses of cells, performing most of the important functions which allow cells to use nutrients and grow, communicate amongst each other, and importantly, die if aberrant behavior is detected.
+Proteins are the workhorses of cells, performing most of the important functions which allow cells to use nutrients and grow, communicate among each other, and importantly, die if aberrant behavior is detected.
 How were proteins discovered?
 What is their role in cells?
-How do dysfunctional proteins give rise to cancer?
-Landmark Experiments in Protein Science explores the manner in which the inner-workings of cells were elucidated, with a special emphasis on the role of proteins.
-Experiments are discussed in a manner as to understand what questions were being asked that prompted the experiments and the technical challenges that were faced in the process, and results are presented and discussed using primary data and graphs.
+How do dysfunctional proteins give rise to cancers?
+Landmark Experiments in Protein Science explores the manner in which the inner workings of cells were elucidated, with a special emphasis on the role of proteins.
+Experiments are discussed in a manner as to understand what questions were being asked that prompted the experiments and what technical challenges were faced in the process; and results are presented and discussed using primary data and graphs.

-- Emphasizes biological techniques, which helps understand how many of the experiments performed were possible.
+- Emphasizes biological techniques, that help understand how many of the experiments performed were possible.

 - Documents, chronologically, how each result fed into the next experiments.

 Chapter 1: Prelude to Biology: A History of Chemistry

 Chapter 5: The Energy of Cells: Glycolysis and the Krebs Cycle

 Chapter 7: Protein Synthesis Part I: Localization of Protein Translation

 Chapter 8: Protein Synthesis Part II: The Mechanism of Protein Translation

 Chapter 9: The Energy of Cells: Oxidative Phosphorylation